platipodium/vinos/doc/ices/Lemmen2024_etal_icesjmarinescience.md

 However, in terms of employment and cultural aspects, the small-scale sector is of considerable importance, Brown shrimps account for almost the entire catch and revenue of the German small-scale beam trawler fleet with annual catches having fluctuated around 15,000 t since 2002, while revenues show a much broader range than expected from the quantity of catches (see Fig. 23.10).
 In 2011, revenues had dropped to €25 million.
 Two years later in 2013, they stood at €52 million while in 2014, the total catch was again approximately 15,000 t while revenue stood at €44 million.

 The brown shrimp fishery is a typical example of offering a unique regional product, which cannot be substituted by any other species, nor caught by another fleet segment (except similar vessels in the Netherlands, Belgium and Denmark).
 However, current market prices are biased through a high number of fishers acting as vendors as opposed to only two dominant first hand buyers.
 Thus, the result was that the pricing system was detrimental to the fishery (Aviat et al. 2011).
+The main problem for shrimp fishers is the market power of the processing companies.
+This forced the fishers to introduce their own effort regulations, which are sometimes extremely susceptible to European cartel regulations.
+Nevertheless, self-regulation has kept brown shrimp prices at a comparably high level and the segment in an economically stable situation as the shrimp fishers limited themselves with weekly quotas, which the majority accepted.

 -->